v17GitHub/ModuleMapper/README.md

 (A) The procedure is relatively simple to understand.
 You select a module and then post-injection the bytes of the file will be read and then streamed into the process you wish to load the buffer (bytes) into.

+(Q) Why is the program window title and program name changed into scrambled characters?

+(A) This occurs purposely and is not to make the program look weird or funny.
+This is done to take another simple step into making builds more secure and unique to make each individual person have as non-identical executable.

 # How To Use

 1) Type in your process name (without .exe) which you are going to map the image into.